EmnaFerchichi/EmnaFerchichi/README.md

 - 👋 Hi, I’m @EmnaFerchichi
-- 👀 I’m interested in Web Development,Machine Learning And Devops.
+- 👀 I’m interested in Web Development, Machine Learning And Devops.
 - 🌱 I’m currently searching for a final year Internship that will last for at least 4 months.